NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 =========

 Currently, the supported data types are metrics, params, and text.
-If you require other data types, may sure you add the type to :class:`AnalyticsDataType <nvflare.apis.analytix.AnalyticsDataType>`.
+If you require other data types, may sure you add

+Currently, the supported data types are listed in :class:`AnalyticsDataType <nvflare.apis.analytix.AnalyticsDataType>`, and other data types can be added as needed.

 Writer
 ======

-Implement LogWriter interface with the API syntax.
+Implement :class:`LogWriter <nvflare.app_common.tracking.log_writer.LogWriter>` interface with the API syntax.
 For each tool, we mimic the API syntax of the underlying tool, so users can use what they are familiar with without learning a new API.
 For example, for Tensorboard, TBWriter uses add_scalar() and add_scalars(); for MLflow, the syntax is log_metric(), log_metrics(), log_parameter(), and log_parameters(); for W&B, the writer just has log().